[Reply] Inviting team members and best practices for working together

-Saved Replies are pre-created responses that your team can use within their replies.
+Saved Replies are pre-crafted responses that you create around your frequently asked questions.
 Using Saved Replies can reduce response times by saving your team from typing out the same answers over and over again.
 Typical examples might include your pricing information, refund policy, and answers to complex questions.

 Enable the right notifications